Actindo-AG/Documentation/Fulfillment/UserInterface/03a_Connections.md

   Click this button to edit the connection name.
 This button is displayed after the connection name has been confirmed with the previously displayed check button.

 - *Driver*
   Click the drop-down list and select the desired driver.
 All installed drivers are displayed.
 Alternatively, select the option **more** to install further drivers.
-The *Credentials* section is displayed.
+Once a driver has been selected from the drop-down list, the *Credentials* section is displayed, see [Create connection &ndash; Credentials](#create-connection--credentials).
 Depending on the driver selected, the credentials fields vary.

   > [Info] When selecting the **more** option, the notice *Get more drivers from the app store* is displayed.
 Drivers are licensed and must be acquired via the app store.
 The applicable driver credentials to establish the connection are provided by the fulfiller.
 For detailed information, see [Create a connection](../Integration/01_ManageConnections.md#create-a-connection).

 [comment]: <> (Kann man mehrere Connections für ein Driver erstellen?
 Wo kommen die Credentials her?
-Fulfiller?
-RS Stefan)
+Felder in Driver programmiert?
+Details für Credential aus Fulfiller?)

 ### Create connection &ndash; Credentials